CAV-Lab/Bias-in-LOR/pilot1/README.txt

-Description: the supplementary material include the material, reponse and analysis of pilot study 1.
+Description: this folder includes the material, reponse and analysis of pilot study 1.

 Folder/File list: